Skip to content

 Farmers must pass the Start Clean-Stay Clean® program audit to receive their EQA® certification–in fact, all eggs must meet these standards to be sold at a store or restaurant.

-EQA® certified eggs have met the highest standards of Start Clean-Stay Clean® and the national Animal Care Program so Canadians get fresh, local, high-quality eggs produced by Canadian farmers to the highest standards.
+EQA® certified eggs have met the rigorous standards of Start Clean-Stay Clean® and the national Animal Care Program so Canadians get fresh, local, high-quality eggs produced by Canadian farmers to the highest standards.
 Click here to download our fact sheet and learn about the on-farm standards in place on Canadian farms.

 1 Canadian Food Inspection Agency